For the 2024-25 school year, Del Val has implemented its first ever policy regarding the use of artificial intelligence.

 “I know in my classes I’m planning to actually teach how to use the AI,” Smith said.

-“…[I]t is good that they are teaching us ways to use it to benefit us and how to use it as an aid,” sophomore Erin Dushinka said.
-She attended the seminar in the Commons on Sept.
-26. “AI is something that is not going away and something that we need to know how to use responsibly if we want to go further in education, so it is good that they are putting the policy in place now.”
+“It is good that they are teaching us ways to use it to benefit us and how to use it as an aid,” sophomore Erin Dushinka said.
+“AI is something that is not going away and something that we need to know how to use responsibly if we want to go further in education, so it is good that they are putting the policy in place now.”

-The Del Val faculty feels that this policy maintains a good balance.
+The Del Val faculty, including curriculum director Tara Civitillo, feels that this policy maintains a good balance.
 It preserves student learning while still allowing AI to be a tool in their toolbox.

-“There are schools that have completely locked down every AI resource and said ‘we don’t want kids using AI,’” said curriculum director Tara Civitillo.
+“There are schools that have completely locked down every AI resource and said ‘we don’t want kids using AI,’” Civitillo said.
 “To me, that’s kind of a silly approach because someday you’re going to leave Del Val and you’re going to go to college or enter the workforce, and you have to be able to navigate those tools.”

 Historically, Del Val gets a head start on innovative policies.
-They were one of the first schools to have an iPad initiative and to start using many of the apps and programs that are now central to many schools’ curricula.
+It was one of the first schools to have an iPad initiative and to start using many of the apps and programs that are now central to many schools’ curricula.

-Del Val began brainstorming ideas regarding AI policies over two years ago.
-However, last school year it became abundantly clear that this was something that needed to be outlined.
+The brainstorming of ideas regarding AI policies began at Del Val over two years ago.
+However, last school year, it became abundantly clear that this was something that needed to be outlined.

-“We really want to make sure we are at the forefront of it rather than playing catch up,” Smith said.
+“We really want to make sure we are at the forefront of it [using AI] rather than playing catch up,” Smith said.

 Last school year, a handful of the staff, including Smith, Civitillo and Miceli attended TECHSPO, a large technology convention for schools and educators in Atlantic City.
 When they returned, they began to solidify a plan.